 Setting custom intervals allows you to specify which values are labeled on your color scheme.

-- In the Contents pane, select the raster layer you want to display with an advanced legend.
+- In the Contents pane, choose the raster layer to display with an advanced legend.

 - On the Raster Layer, Mosaic Layer, or Image service Layer tab, click the Symbology button.